davetron5000/naildrivin5.com-OLD/source/_posts/2012-01-08-make-tests-clean-and-clear-without-duplication.markdown

 ```

 It's now clear that the setup for the first two tests of both `SalutationTest` and `FormalSalutationTest` are the same _by
 design_.
-Note that if we *did* choose to move to FactoryGirl later on, we only need to update this module to pull our
+Note that if we *did* choose to move to FactoryGirl later on, we only need to update this module to use our
 factories, instead of having to go into each test method and do it.
-This is elementary structured programming.
+This is, yet again, basic structured programming.

+What about the case when we want to re-use this setup, but change it slightly?
+Should we re-use it, or duplicate it?

 ## When we need a slight tweak to our setup